juliaolivieri/COMP_293C_Computational_Biology/homework3/README.md

 `$ conda create --name alignment_env python=3`

+If this gives an error: Try running `source ~/.bashrc` and then running the above command again.

 This may take a few minutes to run.
 You will need to press `y` to proceed.

 To start using this environment after it's created, use the command: